 What is Laser Fungal Nail Treatment

 Fungal nail infections are a common problem that affect up to 3 in 100 people.
 The nail can become thickened and discoloured, making it unsightly and painful, sometimes causing difficulty in wearing shoes and possibly leading to more serious medical problems.
-Lasers are an effective, quick and affordable treatment of fungal nail infections.
+Laser Fungal Nail Treatment is an effective, quick and affordable treatment of fungal nail infections.

 Laser fungal nail treatment, also known as onchyomycosis treatment, works in two main ways; firstly, the laser kills the parasitic fungi that causes the infection, secondly, it stimulates the immune system and growth processes of the body to restore the nail quickly and effectively.